I/Q Data for Dummies

 Modulated Carrier RF = I⋅cos(2πft) + Q⋅sin(2πft)

 By adding a cosine with its corresponding sine component of the same frequency (i.e. the carrier) we change the phase and amplitude of the resulting RF signal.
 Transforming it back is as easy.

 I = lowpass(RF⋅cos(2πft)) Q = lowpass(RF⋅sin(2πft))

 Got it?
-The carrier have a predefined frequency, hence a fixed phase as a reference.
+The carrier has a predefined frequency, hence a fixed phase as a reference.
 The baseband not, hence the need of explicit representing the phase using two parameters.

 Still even if this looks fine on paper, in reality the phase may drift due to the fact that the senders and receivers oscillators are never in perfect sync, but differs a little both in phase and frequency.
 Therefor the senders I and Q may be out of phase compared to the receivers I and Q, but the relative angle of I and Q is always correct enough, as well as the amplitude.